You're not a horse racing expert, but you can act like one for the Preakness Stakes.

 3. Handicap the race yourself.
 (Remember that term?)

-You can't feign some authority on horse racing without concocting a fervently held opinion on who will win at Belmont.
+You can't feign some authority on horse racing without concocting a fervently held opinion on which horse will win.

 4. Bet on it.